tjbergstrom/ML/Face Recognition with SVC and MLP/readme.md

 process.py will take the whole dataset and quantify every face with 128-D encodings, and save them with their associated names.

-It uses a pre-trained model to find faces in a photo, and another pre-trained model that quanities a face into the embedding.
+It uses a pre-trained model to find faces in a photo, and another pre-trained model that quantifies a face into the embedding.

 tran_model.py will take those embeddings and names, and do the machine learning.